Mat001/XML_well_formedness_checker/README.md

 The app reads an XML file, parses it and confirms that the file is well formed.
 Warning message informs user if any errors.

-The app has two main files:
+The app has three main files:
 - checker1.py
 - utility_functions.py
 - sample xml file